dstufft/personal-peps/backport-ensurepip.rst

 Disabling ensurepip by Downstream Distributors
 ==============================================

-Due to it's use in the ``venv`` module downstream distributors cannot disable the ``ensurepip`` module in Python 3.4.
+Due to it's use in the ``venv`` module, downstream distributors cannot disable the ``ensurepip`` module in Python 3.4.
 However since Python 2.7 has no such module it is explicitly allowed for downstream distributors to patch the ``ensurepip`` module to prevent it from installing anything.